gavinlyonsrepo/pic_12F675_projects/projects/knight_rider_c/README.md

 5. LED5  GP5

-The PIC's GP3 pin is solely an input port so cannot be used.
+Note: The PIC's GP3 pin is solely an input port so cannot be used.

 ![PIC](https://github.com/gavinlyonsrepo/pic_12F675_projects/blob/master/images/knightrider.png)